[3.14] Demigod's Wrath - 90% berserk, Automatic Warcries, 157% character size, Permastun Sirus

 Lucky there is a craft for jewelry that allows you to increase your minimum endurance charge count.
 However, it's quite unreliable to have a majority of your damage be based off of being hit recently if you can't personally control it.

-However, if you don't have the money to get +1 minimum endurance charges on your rings but still want to run the build, you will need one of these and need to allocated "Disciple of the Unyielding".
-This is explained later but for now, these set the conditions to have a warcry activate every second.
+However, if you don't have the money to get +1 minimum endurance charges on your rings but still want to run the build, you will need either two of these or one and need to allocated "Disciple of the Unyielding".
+These set the conditions to have a warcry activate every second through Enduring Composure.

 Which is where our boy Gluttony comes into play.
 It has a handful of funky effects but the most important is "Take X physical damage everytime you use a movement skill."
 This counts as being hit, which enables our Enduring Composure setup, allowing for a reliable way to trigger our shield's warcries all of the time.